armalite/dbt-ai/README.md

 WARNING: This is an early phase application that may still contain bugs

 ## Prerequisites
- - In order to benefit from AI recommendations, you need your own OpenAI API Key with the initial version of this application
+ - In order to benefit from AI features, you need your own OpenAI API Key with the initial version of this application
     - Once you sign up to [OpenAI](https://openai.com/product) you can create an API key.
     - Trial version gives you a certain amount of credits allowing you to make many API calls
     - Usage beyond the trial credits require billing details.
 [API usage pricing](https://openai.com/pricing) provides more info